Generate a Terraform provider from OpenAPI / Swagger

 Frequently Asked Questions

-Do the generated Terraform providers support the ability to import resources?
+Do the generated Terraform providers support importing resources?

-Yes, generated Terraform providers do support the ability to import resources.
-However, there are specific prerequisites and considerations to keep in mind:
+Yes, generated Terraform providers support importing resources.
+However, certain prerequisites and considerations must be taken into account:

 Prerequisites